openstack-archive/patrole/doc/source/installation.rst

 #. [rbac] section updates ::

        # The role that you want the RBAC tests to use for RBAC testing
        # This needs to be edited to run the test as a different role.
        rbac_test_role = _member_

        # Enables RBAC Tempest tests if set to True.
 Otherwise, they are
        # skipped.
-       rbac_flag = True
+       enable_rbac = True

+       # If set to true, tests throw a RbacParsingException for policies
+       # not found in the policy.json.
+Otherwise, they throw a
+       # skipException.
+       strict_policy_check = False